SeriouslyInc/tylertate/works/_posts/2014-01-01-twigkit-user-interface-components.markdown

 In 2009 I co-founded Twigkit, a London-based enterprise software company that provides tools for rapidly building data-driven applications.
 My responsibilities included leading the user experience, visual design, and front-end development of Twigkit’s products, spearheading our marketing efforts, and helping key customers — including The Financial Times, Rolls-Royce, Qualcomm, BASF, Thomson-Reuters, Vodafone, Gemalto, and ITV — achieve superb search user interfaces.

-To give you a better idea of what Twigkit does, here's a screenshot of the marketing website's homepage as I designed it prior to my departure in 2014.
+To give you a better idea of what Twigkit does, here's a screenshot of the homepage that I designed prior to my departure in 2014, followed by some of the content and customer examples we used on the website.

 <figure class="large">
 	<img src="/resources/images/work/twigkit/website-home.jpg" alt="The Twigkit.com homepage" />